Need for technological awareness among indigenous people in Northeast borderlands: Report | www.lokmattimes.com

 "The penetration of digital platforms into the borderlands means exposure to online communication and online trade through social media platforms.
 This also creates the space for access to much of the citizens' digital data interface for authorities.
 It is important to understand these developments in the backdrop of the Personal Data Protection Bill (PDP), which was introduced in the Parliament in 2019 and withdrawn later in August 2022," according to Tonsing in her report for Border Lens.

 Digital rights are an extension of human rights.
-These rights work towards ensuring that compes and orgsations do not infringe on indigenous peoples' privacy by selling their data to third parties, the report reads, addiing data privacy and protection while promoting an environment for entrepreneurship and innovation in the region, must ensure safeguards for the indigenous people.
+These rights work towards ensuring that companies and organisations do not infringe on indigenous peoples' privacy by selling their data to third parties, the report reads, addiing data privacy and protection while promoting an environment for entrepreneurship and innovation in the region, must ensure safeguards for the indigenous people.

-Both compes and the government need to make the indigenous people aware of the overall impact of technology.
+Both companies and the government need to make the indigenous people aware of the overall impact of technology.

 "To ensure their protection and as a way of upliftment, the government must ensure that people in the borderlands are equipped with quality education, knowledge and awareness to pursue their digital rights," wrote Tonsing for the Border Lens.